blowb/blowb-doc/install-essential-docker/openldap.rst

 ``MAX_NOFILE`` is the maximal number of files that the ``slapd`` process can open.
 The larger this file is, the more RAM this process would need.
 Lower the number to 8192 should be enough for a small database.

-If you've imported an old database and configuration, you may want to check some compatibility issues you may have and skip to `Manage the LDAP Database with a GUI frontend`_.
-If this is your new OpenLDAP database, we have a little more work to do.
+If you have imported an old database and configuration, you may want to check some compatibility issues you may have and skip to `Manage the LDAP Database with a GUI frontend`_.
+If this is a new OpenLDAP database, we have a little more work to do.

 Configure OpenLDAP
 ------------------